NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 Since we don't get require() natively in DCS scripts we take full advantage of repurposing it.
 This has a lot of advantages, the primary one being that we can introduce our own debug/release mechanics.

-In a dynamically loaded, and thus debugging-enabled (essentially what we devs use 90% of the time), environment the require() method acts much like it does in proper Lua: behind a guarded dofile() call, with check to ensure dofile() isn't called on any particular module/file 'required' more than once (copy of this code exists in "support/Dynamic Mission Start Script.lua", and is placed into our debug mode load script).
+In a dynamically loaded, and thus debugging-enabled (essentially what we devs use 90% of the time), environment the require() method acts much like it does in proper Lua: behind a guarded dofile() call, with check to ensure dofile() isn't called on any particular module/file require()'ed more than once (copy of this code exists in "support/Dynamic Mission Start Script.lua", and is placed into our debug mode load script).

 While this is nice, DCS scripts have a CWD natively as the "Saved Games/DCS/" folder, which our replacement then adds "/Missions/FDMM/workspace/FDMM/src/" to so that our require() calls treat FDMM's main src folder as the CWD.
 This keeps our require() methods short and tidy, but also allows us to use those require() calls in our build process.